 Conditions of payment

 When does the orphan's pension under the Québec Pension Plan start being paid?

 The orphan's pension is paid as of the month following the month of death.
 The pension can be paid retroactively for only up to 12 months, except in rare cases.
 The orphan's pension ends when the child turns 18.

 A fixed monthly amount for each child

-The orphan's pension under the Québec Pension Plan is paid on the last working day of the month.
-If you are receiving a surviving spouse's pension, this pension and the orphan's pension are paid in a single monthly amount.
+If a person is receiving a surviving spouse's pension under the Québec Pension Plan, this pension and the orphan's pension are paid in a single monthly amount.